 6. Death at the White Hart by Chris Chibnall

-Like Christie’s novel, this debut novel by Broadchurch creator Chris Chibnall sees a murder take place in the most unexpected of locations: a small, picturesque village in Dorset.
+Like The Thursday Murder Club, this debut novel by Broadchurch creator Chris Chibnall sees a murder take place in an unexpected of locations – this time, a small, picturesque village in Dorset.
 Detective Nicola Bridge has just moved back to the area, expecting a slower pace of life, when the pub landlord is found dead on an isolated country road.
 As she investigates, she realises everyone in the village – from the local hairdresser to the child in the playground – has something to hide.
 But only one of them is a killer…

 The Dante Club by Matthew Pearl